Operations team placements

 Holiday / hiking week

-We have included a holiday/hiking week for all Operations team volunteers to allow time to explore the area or travel further afield.
+We have included a holiday/hiking week for Operations team volunteers to allow time to explore the area or travel further afield.
 We invite our volunteers to join us and take part in the famous 4-day hike Landmannalaugar to Thórsmörk (Laugavegur hiking trail).
-We will organise transport to the start of the hike and lightweight food for the teams.
+We organise transport to the start of the hike and provide lightweight food for the teams.
 The hike is optional and participants who do not wish to take part may make their own travel arrangements during this time.
-Participants do not have to make a decision about the hike until the week before.
+Participants can decide if they would like to join the hike in the week before when we meet to discuss plans for the trip.

 There is no participation fee.
 Our volunteers pay their own travel costs to Iceland and join their team at the Langidalur base-camp in Thórsmörk.
 Throughout the placement, food, transport and campsites are provided.
 Please note that participants cover their own costs if they leave the project area during their free time.

 Gloves and waterproofs for work are provided as well as any additional safety equipment that is required during the work tasks.
 Participants need to bring their own personal equipment and it is very important that our volunteers are well prepared.
 Essentials include: waterproofs and warm clothes, hiking boots and a sturdy tent that you are able to carry when hiking.
-See our Equipment list for volunteers.
+Further details can be found on our Equipment list for volunteers.

 Food is provided throughout the placement (including weekends and during the hiking week).
 It is important that participants inform us about special dietary requirements before of their placement, as food is often organised ahead of the projects.
 Volunteers take part in food preparation and all other domestic tasks at the camps.

-Our volunteers organise their own travel to the meeting point at Thórsmörk (Húsadalur).
+Our volunteers organise their own travel to the meeting point at the start of the placement at Langidalur in Thórsmörk.

 Participants organising their own travel insurance for the duration of the placement.